-ART 255 Printmaking: Lithography and Relief Workshop (4)
+ART 255 Printmaking (4)

-A hands-on studio art course exploring the fundamental theory, history, and practice of lithography and relief printmaking.
-Students will integrate content using a variety of traditional and non-traditional techniques within these two areas.
+A hands-on studio art course exploring the fundamental theory, history, and practice of printmaking.
+Students will integrate content using a variety of traditional and non-traditional printmaking techniques that may include, but not be limited to, woodcut, linoleum cut, etching, and monoprint.
 While exploring the historical link between printmaking, book arts and papermaking, students will learn to make handmade paper from recycled materials.
 Critical analysis, interpretation and regular critiques will supplement the studio practice.
 (ART)